 - receding gums

 If you spot any of the above symptoms, you should make an appointment to see your dentist immediately.
-Here at One 80, we are lucky to have Kate Atkinson, our resident dental hygienist, who will assess your periodontal health and advise you about any potential problems.
+Here at One 80, we are lucky to have Julie Rosse, our resident dental hygienist, who will assess your periodontal health and advise you about any potential problems.

 How can you prevent gum disease?